Croatia during World War I: Internal political developments

-On the other hand, Starčević's Party of Rights took a leading role in bringing together all the parties and groups that were in favor of creating a unified South Slavic state.
+On the other hand, Milinovci took a leading role in bringing together all the parties and groups that were in favor of creating a unified South Slavic state.
 Meeting of representatives from the South Slavic states of the Empire, on which the Zagreb Resolution was accepted, was held in Zagreb on 2 and 3 March 1918.
 Resolution signatories asked for creation of a democratic South Slavic state; "We are asking for independence, unification and freedom in our unique national country in which the noble qualities of a single nation with three names, Slovenes, Croats and Serbs, would be preserved, and if desired by the component parts respect national statehood continuity of historic and political territory with full equality of tribes and religions."
 One of the conclusion was that the creation of national organizations that would be merged into a single body had to start.
 These organizations were soon established in Dalmatia, Istria and Bosnia and Herzegovina.

 Stjepan Radić and representatives of the Croatian-Serbian coalition did not attend the meeting.
 Radić disagreed with the resolution, while HSK considered that it was too early for such meetings.
 National Council of Slovenes, Croats and Serbs was created on 5 October 1918 in Zagreb.
 HSK soon joined and in accordance with the majority in the Parliament took the final word.
 Anton Korošec (Slovene) was Council president, with vice-presidents being Ante Pavelić Sr. (Croat) and Svetozar Pribićević (Serb).

 Another advocate of Trialist empire was the general Stjepan Sarkotić, war governor of Bosnia and Herzegovina.
 In the last days of the Empire he tried to persuade the emperor to annex Bosnia and Herzegovina and Dalmatia to Croatia.
 Emperor agreed in principle, but he left the final decision to the Hungarian government, but it was too late.
 In early October 1918, it was clearly visible that the Empire would collapse.
 In mid-October 1918, the United States rejected the idea of the autonomy of the southern Slavs within the Empire.
 Emperor Charles tried to prevent the inevitable so he issued manifesto on 16 October and proposed a reconstruction of the Empire into federation.
 The National Council of Slovenes, Croats and Serbs rejected emperors manifesto, and announced on 19 October that it would take control over the national policy.